-On review, it is noted that the lot frontage is only approximately 38 m with the required frontage for permitted uses in the zone requires 100 m.
+On review, it is noted that the lot frontage is approximately 38 m whereas the minimum required frontage for permitted uses in the zone is 100 m.
 The zoning by-law makes provisions for existing undersized lots of record.

 3.10.2.3 Existing Undersized Lots of Record